doonce/Meowth/README.md

 ```

 If successful, it should show "Meowth!
 That's right!".

-14. Go back to your Discord application page and copy the Client ID.

 15. The bot should have sent you DM in Discord.
 Add the team roles: mystic, instinct and valor.
 Ensure they're below the bot role in the server role hierarchy.